-2.1.
-Functional Overview
+2.1 Functional Overview

-The Luna PCI-e cryptographic module is a multi-chip embedded hardware cryptographic module in the form of a PCI-e card that typically resides within a custom computing or secure communications appliance.
+The Luna PCI cryptographic module is a multi-chip embedded hardware cryptographic module in the form of a PCI card that typically resides within a custom computing or secure communications appliance.
 The cryptographic module is contained in its own secure enclosure that provides physical resistance to tampering.
-The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI-e card.
-Figure 2-1 depicts the Luna PCI-e cryptographic module, with the Luna PED and iKeys used for authentication; Figure 2-2 depicts the short-form factor version of the Luna PCI-e.
+The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI card.
+Figure 2-1 depicts the Luna PCI cryptographic module and Figure 2-2 depicts the Luna SA appliance, with the Luna PCI module installed, showing the PED and iKeys used for authentication.